On the Poisson-Source Basis of Logarithmic Wall-Pressure-Variance Growth: Discussion and consequences

-\backsection[Funding]{The support from DARPA under award HR0011-24-9-0465 and the support of ONR to CTR under grant N000142312833 is gratefully acknowledged.} \backsection[Declaration of interests]{The authors report no conflict of interest.} \backsection[Data availability statement]{The data that support the findings of this study will be made available upon request.} \backsection[Author ORCIDs]{J.M.O.
+\backsection[Acknowledgements]{\rone{The authors thank an anonymous referee for the suggestion that led to figure~\ref{fig:fissure-source-snapshot}, which directly visualises the compact support of the linear and nonlinear sources on the vortical fissure skeleton and meaningfully strengthens the mechanistic story.}} \backsection[Funding]{The support from DARPA under award HR0011-24-9-0465 and the support of ONR to CTR under grant N000142312833 is gratefully acknowledged.} \backsection[Declaration of interests]{The authors report no conflict of interest.} \backsection[Data availability statement]{The data that support the findings of this study will be made available upon request.} \backsection[Author ORCIDs]{J.M.O.
 Massey, https://orcid.org/0000-0002-2893-955X; J. C. Klewicki, https://orcid.org/0000-0002-4921-3272; B.J.
 McKeon, https://orcid.org/0000-0003-4220-1583}